edgelesssys/constellation/rfc/XXX-trusted-kubernetes-images.md

 When we bootstrap the Constellation Kubernetes cluster, `kubeadm` places a set of static pods for the control plane components into the filesystem.
-The manifests refer to images in a registry beyond the users' control, and the image content is not reproducible.
+The manifests refer to images in a registry beyond the users' control, and the container image content is not reproducible.

 This is obviously a trust issue, because the Kubernetes control plane is part of Constellation's TCB, but it is also a problem when Constellation is set